korbelz/witp_py/README.md

 calculates max fuel and supply at a base before spoilage starts based on port and airfield size.

 Example output for spoilage.py: https://github.com/korbelz/witp_py/wiki

+## bomber.py airfield size for bombers calc

+calculates airfield size needed to use level bombers to their full load/range.